ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-10-GDPR-compliance.md

 ## Context
 ### What does GDPR have to do with travel?

 Any travel or transportation services provider collecting or processing data about an EU citizen is eligible for GDPR compliance.
-That includes TMCs, hotels, airlines, ground transportation, booking tools, the GDS, and even companies booking travel for their employees.
+That includes Online Travel Agencies, hotels, airlines, ground transportation, booking tools, the Global Distribution System, and even companies booking travel for their employees.
 GDPR also addresses the export of personal data outside EU and EEA areas for citizens within the EU and EEA.
 Travel organizations collecting data on EU subjects must adhere to GDPR, regardless of their geography or incorporation.

 ### What role does data play in the travel industry?

 The travel industry uses data to give consumers a more personalized experience.
-Personal data transferred to **GDS** and **TMCs**, hotels, airlines, ground transportation, and online booking tools.
+Personal data transferred to **Global Distribution System** and **Online Travel Agencies**, hotels, airlines, ground transportation, and online booking tools.
 When you book travel arrangements, all that data is recorded and kept to better improve your travel experience.

 ### What does GDPR have to do with org and traveler?